JamesRodgers17/Monterey-Update-via-MDM---Token-Status/README.md

 *Secure Token users.xml*
-- Determines if the Mac has SecureToken enabled User(s)
+- Determines if the Mac has a SecureToken enabled User(s)
 - Displays SecureToken enabled Username(s)
 - These users can escrow the Bootstrap Token